cherishSouvenir/vue-project/README.md

 # vue-project
-this is some project based on vue
+this is some project based on vue by myself